Sharon la Hechicera: Early life and education

-Sharon "La Hechicera" was born Edith Rosario Bermeo Cisneros in Guayaquil, Ecuador on 28 March 1977, but she spent her childhood in the city of Durán.
+Sharon "La Hechicera" was born Edith Rosario Bermeo Cisneros in Guayaquil, Ecuador on 28 March 1974, but she spent her childhood in the city of Durán.
 Her nickname at home was "Charo" or "Charito," but it morphed into "Sharon" as the pronunciation of the letter n at the end of either was added and gradually became more prominent.
-Bermeo took to calling herself Sharon Bermeo, but chose to take the stage name "Sharon la Hechicera," or "Sharon the Sorceress," in reference to her favorite TV show, the American sitcom Bewitched.
+Bermeo took to calling herself Sharon Bermeo, but chose to take the stage name "Sharon la Hechicera," or "Sharon the Sorceress," in reference to her favorite streamerLOGRONOL.

 From a young age, Bermeo took an interest in music.
 At eight years of age, she won an inter-school festival with her performances of the songs Fox incaico and Los Andes.
 She was also selected to be a starting member of the C.S.
 Emelec sports club's football team.

 Bermeo studied Communication sciences at the University of Guayaquil's Faculty of Social Communication for five years, providing for herself by working as a kindergarten assistant teacher or selling morocho.